marconetto/azadventures/chapter7/README.md

 ``chmod 744 script.sh``.

-##### 3.3 Azure custom script extension
+#### 5. Where to trigger the worker process: Azure custom script extension

 Last, but not least, we have the Azure custom script extension.
 You can use such extension for post-deployment configuration, software installation, and other configuration or management tasks.
-The custom script can be automatically downloaded from from Azure Storage or another accessible internet location including github, or some direct commands one can specify.
+The custom script can be automatically downloaded from Azure Storage or another accessible Internet location including github, or some direct commands one can specify.

 But note that the script is executed as the last step of the provisioning phase